djknit/Train-Scheduler/README.md

 # Train-Scheduler
-Train scheduler to keep track of the arrival times of multiple trains.
+This train scheduler keeps track of the arrival times for multiple trains.

+This project is developed and maintained by David Knittel.
+It was originally developed as a homework assignment for the KU Coding Bootcamp.